PittNAIL/amia25-llm-sftrl-tutorial/README.md

-# AMIA 2025 Annual Symposium SFT and RL Tutorial
+# AMIA 2025 Annual Symposium W13 SFT and RL Tutorial
-Codebase for "A Hands-on Tutorial on Supervised Fine-Tuning and Reinforcement Learning of Large Language Models for Clinical Applications" at the AMIA 2025 Annual Symposium.
+Codebase for "W13: A Hands-on Tutorial on Supervised Fine-Tuning and Reinforcement Learning of Large Language Models for Clinical Applications" at the AMIA 2025 Annual Symposium.

 ## Supervised Fine-Tuning
 TBD